I sat down with Chekwas Okafor to discuss how ONYCHEK positions African luxury brands in the retail space.

 For many consumers, the idea of luxury goods from Africa is a new and mind-blowing concept.

 Chekwas asserts, “I’m pro what we can control.
 We can place the brands well.”
-ONYCHEK.com uses brand placement to accentuate how people see a brand.
+ONCHEK.com uses brand placement to accentuate how people see a brand.
 Going beyond just commerce, the online space uses, The Insight, a well-written blog with highly-produced photography, to honor each brand’s specific story so that consumers can better understand quality, design and pricing of these handcrafted goods.
-By honoring the brand story and nurturing respect, ONYCHEK further generates demand.
+By honoring the brand story and nurturing respect, ONCHEK further generates demand.
 This is part of the retailer responsibility that Chekwas takes on with pride and vigor.

-Although the road is long, Chekwas realizes three major shifts that are created an unprecedented atmosphere for ONYCHEK.
+Although the road is long, Chekwas realizes three major shifts that are created an unprecedented atmosphere for ONCHEK.
 For one, the middle class is growing exponentially across the African continent and these consumers want to support local brands.
 Additionally, Blacks in America are consciously supporting Black-owned businesses in the states and overseas.

 “By default, African brands are conscious brands.
 Brands that make their products on the continent are conscious brands.” – Chekwas OKAFOR